localstack/docs/content/en/user-guide/integrations/crossplane/index.md

 $ sudo mv kubectl-crossplane /usr/local/bin
 {{</command>}}

-TO confirm that the installation was successful, you can run these commands, which should yield output similar to the following:
+To confirm that the installation was successful, we can run these `kubectl` commands, which should yield output similar to the following:
 {{<command>}}
 $ kubectl crossplane --version v1.13.2

 $ kubectl get crds | grep crossplane compositions.apiextensions.crossplane.io                     2023-09-03T11:30:36Z
 configurations.pkg.crossplane.io                             2023-09-03T11:30:36Z